seancorfield/next-jdbc/doc/getting-started.md

 Since we used `execute-one!`, we get just one row back (a hash map).
 This also shows how you provide parameters to SQL statements -- with `?` in the SQL and then the corresponding parameter values in the vector after the SQL string.

+> Note: In general, you should use `execute-one!` for DDL operations since you will only get back an update count.
+If you have a SQL statement that you know will only return an update count, `execute-one!` is the right choice.
+If you have a SQL statement that you know will only return a single row in the result set, you probably want to use `execute-one!`.
+If you use `execute-one!` for a SQL statement that would return multiple rows in a result set, even though you will only get the first row back (as a hash map), the full result set will still be retrieved from the database -- it does not limit the SQL in any way.

 ### `plan` & Reducing Result Sets

-While these functions are fine for retrieving result sets as data, most of the time you want to process that data efficiently, so `next.jdbc` provides a SQL execution function that works with `reduce` and with transducers to consume the result set without the intermediate overhead of creating Clojure data structures for every row:
+While those functions are fine for retrieving result sets as data, most of the time you want to process that data efficiently, so `next.jdbc` provides a SQL execution function that works with `reduce` and with transducers to consume the result set without the intermediate overhead of creating Clojure data structures for every row:

 ```clojure
 user=> (into #{}